James Washington Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Washington has averaged 14 receiving yards per game in his seven career matchups against the Ravens, 19.5 fewer than his over/under for Sunday's game.
+- Washington's 14 receiving yards per game in his seven matchups against the Ravens are 11.5 fewer than his over/under for Sunday's game.

-- The 296.4 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.
+- The Ravens have the NFL's worst pass defense this season, allowing 296.4 yards per game through the air.

-- The Ravens have surrendered 30 touchdowns through the air (1.9 per game).
-They are 30th in the NFL in that category.
+- The Ravens have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances